检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 不再显示此消息

-Example 3: Deleting DCS Redis Instances in Batches Scenario This section describes how to delete DCS Redis instances in batches by calling APIs.
+Example 1: Creating a DCS Redis Instance Scenario This section describes how to create a DCS Redis instance by calling APIs.
 For details about how to call APIs, see Calling APIs.
-Involved APIs Call APIs to perform the following steps required to delete DCS Redis
+A 2 GB single-node DCS Redis 5.0 instance is used as an example.
+The instance uses the Arm CPU architecture

 Can I Access DCS Instances in a Local Environment?
 If public access is disabled for a DCS instance, you cannot access it in local environments and can only access it through an ECS in a VPC that can communicate with the instance.
 VPCs are used to ensure network security of services